mobify/commercecloud-ocapi-client/README.md

 ## ✅ Testing

-Because Salesforce OCAPI is not public available, you need to have a running instance that you can test against.
+Because Salesforce OCAPI is not publicly available, you need to have a running instance that you can test against.
 In the test folder, there is a file `config.json` that has the example configuration for your environment.
 Simply update the file with your instance information

 Example:
 ```json